ryan-rashidian/qemy/README.md

 - Refer to "Usage" below for info related to API usage and data limitations.

-API key setup wizard included.
-Run the CLI to receive a prompt.
+Run the CLI and Qemy will guide you through an API key setup wizard on first launch.

 Or manually create a .env file in project root directory and add API keys like this: